alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 Apache *2.2* will no longer be available.
 Accounts using this version will automatically switch to [Apache *2.4*](https://httpd.apache.org/docs/2.4/).

-Global directives added by our customers, either in **Web > Configuration**, or in the configuration of a **Custom Apache** site, will now be inserted **after** the default directives.
-This now allows our customers to overwrite these default directives.
+Global directives added by our users, either in **Web > Configuration**, or in the configuration of a **Custom Apache** site, will now be inserted **after** the default directives.
+This now allows our users to overwrite these default directives.

 ## Databases